ljacobsson/samp-cli/README.md

 Generates resources from a ChatGPT response

 Options:
   -t, --template [template]         SAM template file (default: "template.yaml") -q, --query [query]               Question to ask ChatGPT.
 I.e "a lambda function that's triggered by an S3 event" -m, --model [model]               OpenAI model to use.
 Valid values are 'gpt-3.5-turbo' and 'gpt-4'.
 Note that gpt-3.5-turbo is fine for
-                             most use cases and that gpt-4 is slower and more expensive (default: "gpt-3.5-turbo") -h, --help                 display help for command
+                                    most use cases and that gpt-4 is slower and more expensive (default: "gpt-3.5-turbo") -o, --output [output]             Output feature.
+Valid values are 'SAM', 'CDK', 'lambda-<language>' or 'ASL'.
+If not 'SAM', set
+                                    --output-file (default: "SAM")
+  -of, --output-file [output-file]  Output file.
+Only applicable if --output is CDK -h, --help                        display help for command
 ```
 ![Demo](images/demo-gpt.gif)

+#### Examples
+* To generate SAM resources for a Lambda function that reads off a DynamoDB table: `sam-patterns generate -q "a lambda function that reads off a dynamodb table"`
+* To generate a CDK stack for the same: `sam-patterns generate -q "a lambda function that reads off a dynamodb table" --output CDK --output-file cdk-stack.ts`
+* To generate a Lambda function in Rust that reads off a DynamoDB table: `sam-patterns generate -q "a lambda function that reads off a dynamodb table" --output lambda-rust --output-file lambda.py`
+* To generate a StepFunctions ASL definition that reads off a DynamoDB table: `sam-patterns generate -q "a lambda function that reads off a dynamodb table" --output ASL --output-file asl.yaml`

+Note that quality of results may vary and that you sometimes have to run the command a few times to get a good result.

 ### sam-patterns source
 Lets you add more sources.
 This could be public repositories, such as Jeremy Daly's [Serverless Reference Architectures](https://www.jeremydaly.com/serverless-reference-architectures/) or a private repository for company specific patterns.